FM802

 FM802 (エフエムはちまるに, Efu Emu Hachi Maru Ni) (call sign JOFV-FM) is a commercial radio station based at Daiwa Minami-morimachi Building in Tenjimbashi Nichome, Kita-ku, Osaka, Japan, broadcasting on 80.2 FM from Mount Iimori to Kansai region.
 As a latecomer to the radio broadcasting market, it was a focal point for FM802 to differentiate from existing stations.
 Therefore, rather than featuring music promoted by the productions, they chose to air tunes of their choice in heavy rotation.
-The station is considered the most popular among younger generation in Osaka.
+The station is considered the most popular among the younger generation in Osaka.

-FM802 was founded in September 1988, going on air in June the following year, with the call sign of JOFV-FM.
+FM802 was founded in September 1988, going on air in June the following year, with the call sign of JOFV-FM, as one of the first radio stations to sign on in the Heisei era.
 The station is a member of the Japan FM League (JFL).
 It operates 24 hours a day, seven days a week.